lucascsll/UploadFrontend-AWS/README.md

-### Upload de imagens usando servidor da S3 AWS , Frontend em React e Backend em NodeJs.
+### Upload files to S3 AWS server.
+Using React on Frontend and NodeJs on Backend.